 A Recipe for Disaster: Hot-Button Issues for Food and Dietary Supplements that are Stirring Up Controversy

-Sarah Roller and Louise Hilsen will discuss hot topics in food and dietary supplement labeling and advertising, including the FDA’s proposed revisions to food labeling, FDA’s new policy requiring Investigational New Drug Applications to be filed for clinical research studies examining the effects of foods, dietary supplements, and other “not drug” products, industry initiatives, how certain ingredients can lead to public relations fiascos, and what companies can expect on the legislative and regulatory front.
+Sarah Roller will discuss hot topics in food and dietary supplement labeling and advertising, including the FDA’s proposed revisions to food labeling, FDA’s new policy requiring Investigational New Drug Applications to be filed for clinical research studies examining the effects of foods, dietary supplements, and other “not drug” products, industry initiatives, how certain ingredients can lead to public relations fiascos, and what companies can expect on the legislative and regulatory front.

 Litigating Beyond the Contract: Deception and Fraud Claims as Causes of Action between Business Partners

 Companies should often look “beyond the contract” when litigating consumer protection-type claims in a business-to-business context.
 In this session, Joseph Boyle and David Zalman will discuss the pitfalls that arise from raising only contract-based claims or defenses in business litigation, and discuss the deception, fraud, and trade practice laws that businesses should be mindful of when determining a litigation strategy.